zorzr/TSL/README.md

 TSL is a Python-made tool made to analyze, process and label time series for supervised learning applications.
 Still work-in-progress, many functionalities are coming soon!

 ## Features
 - Works with single files
 - Projects for related data files
 - Customizable project labels
+- Zoom in/out on plots
+- Mouse and keyboard bindings
-- Basic functions
+- Basic functionalities

 ## TODO
-- Adapt toolbar bindings
 - Drag-and-drop labelling
 - Popup menu to customize plot positions
 - Functions of existings series
 - Other minor improvements

 ## Requirements
 - Python 3